haskell/haskell-language-server/docs/troubleshooting.md

 This returns an error in HLS if 'tasty-discover' is not in the path: `could not execute: tasty-discover`.

+### Problems with multi component (tests suites, executables, benchmarks) support using stack

+Due to some limitations in the interaction between HLS and stack, there are some issues in projects with a main library and executables, test suites or benchmarks:
+- The stack project has to be built succesfully *before* loading it with HLS to get components other than the library work.
+- Changes in the library are not automatically propagated to other components, specially in face of presence of error in the library, so you have to restart HLS to get those components correctly loaded.
+The common symptom is the editor showing errors like `Could not load module ...` or `Cannot satisfy -package ...`
+- See https://github.com/haskell/haskell-language-server/issues/366 for more info about.
+-
 ## Common issues

-### Difficulties with Stack and `Paths_` modules

-These are known to be somewhat buggy at the moment: <https://github.com/haskell/haskell-language-server/issues/478>.
-This issue should be fixed in Stack versions >= 2.5.

 ### Problems with dynamic linking

 As haskell-language-server prebuilt binaries are statically linked, they don't play well with projects using dynamic linking.
 An usual symptom is the presence of errors containing `unknown symbol` and it is typical in arch linux, where a dynamically linked version of ghc is used.

-The workaround is to use a version of haskell-language-server compiled from source with `-dynamic` enabled`.
+The workaround is to use a version of haskell-language-server compiled from source with the ghc option `-dynamic` enabled.
 See more details [here](https://github.com/haskell/haskell-language-server/issues/1160#issuecomment-756566273).

+### Problems with Template Haskell

+Due to how the template haskell code is evaluated at compile time and some limitations in the interacion between HLS and GHC the load of modules using TH could be problematic.

+The errors thrown usually are related with linking and usually makes HLS crash: `Segmentation fault`, `GHC runtime linker: fatal error`, etc

+A workaround which have helped in some cases is compile HLS from source with the ghc option `-dynamic` enabled, like the previous issue.

+We have a [dedicated label](https://github.com/haskell/haskell-language-server/issues?q=is%3Aissue+is%3Aopen+label%3A%22type%3A+template+haskell+related%22) in the issue tracker and an [general issue](https://github.com/haskell/haskell-language-server/issues/1431) tracking the support for TH.

 ## Troubleshooting the server